dunamismax/bash/linux/ubuntu/_scripts/_template.md

     table.add_column(
         "Label", style=f"dim {NordColors.SNOW_STORM_1}", width=15, no_wrap=True
     )

-    # Count online devices for the summary
     online_count = sum(1 for d in devices if d.status is True)

-    # Add rows for each device
     for idx, device in enumerate(devices, 1):
         table.add_row(
             f"{prefix}{idx}",